Luther Bible: "September Bible" New Testament (1522)

 For example, he translated δίκαιος -forms with gerecht -words to refer to divine righteousness, but with frum -words in contexts which refer to human goodness, with billig for what is fitting or appropriate, and with recht -words when referring to lawful conduct, to create distinctions that reflected his theological view.

+Furthermore, historian Euan Cameron has noted the strong theological agenda:

+As other Luther scholars have remarked, there was something of a “feedback loop” at work: Luther’s theology was profoundly scriptural, but having discerned certain messages from Scripture, Luther then led with those messages when interpreting the Bible as a whole.
+The translation, especially with its comments, served as another vehicle for transmitting the core message of justification.
+Indeed, the September Testament should be seen as an extension of the controversial theological works of the previous three years, rather than as “just” a translation, standing on its own.

 Complete Bible

 The translation of the entire Bible into German was published in a six-part edition in 1534, a collaborative effort of Luther and many others such as Johannes Bugenhagen, Justus Jonas, Caspar Creuziger, Philip Melanchthon, Matthäus Aurogallus, and Georg Rörer.
 Luther worked on refining the translation up to his death in 1546; he had worked on the edition that was printed that year.

 The Old Testament was translated using a Jewish Masoretic Text of Soncino, the Vulgate of Jerome, the Septuagint, and, later, Latin versions by Santes Pagnino and by Sebastian Münster.

 The 1534 edition issued by the Hans Lufft press in Wittenberg included 117 original woodcuts.
 This reflected the recent trend (since 1522) of including artwork to reinforce the textual message.

 According to Biblical historian W. Gordon Campbell, Lufft's printing of the Bible was introduced for sale at the Michaelmas fair in Wittenberg.
 The work, was printed on 1,824 pages in two volumes with the addition of the Old Testament and the Apocrypha to Luther's 1522 New Testament, and included woodcut illustrations.